Leave a Message

 Experience All Four Seasons in Needham

-Summers are warm and moderately humid, with July highs typically reaching around 82°F. Winters bring cold temperatures and significant snowfall — January lows average 27°F, and the town receives roughly 50 inches of snow per year, making for scenic winter landscapes and ample opportunity for outdoor winter activities.
+Needham has a humid continental climate with warm summers and cold, snowy winters — offering residents year-round recreational opportunities.
+Summers are warm and moderately humid, with July highs typically reaching around 82 degrees F. Winters bring cold temperatures and significant snowfall — January lows average 27 degrees F, and the town receives roughly 50 inches of snow per year, making for scenic winter landscapes and ample opportunity for outdoor winter activities including cross-country skiing in Cutler Park and winter programming at Hale Reservation.

 Things to Do in Needham, MA